PoliticalGraveyard.com

 Female Politicians in Michigan, H

 Karen Sue Habermehl — of Michigan.
-Workers World candidate for Presidential Elector for Michigan, 1980.
+Socialist.
+Workers World candidate for Presidential Elector for Michigan, 1980 (on behalf of Deirdre Griswold and Larry Holmes).
 Female.
 Still living as of 1980.

 Cheryl M. Hadsall — of Birch Run, Saginaw County, Mich.
 Democrat.
 Delegate to Democratic National Convention from Michigan, 2004, 2008.
 Female.
 Still living as of 2008.

 Dorothy Haener (1917-2001) — of New Boston, Wayne County, Mich.
 Born in Detroit, Wayne County, Mich., 1917.
 Democrat.
-Delegate to Democratic National Convention from Michigan, 1976, 1980 (alternate).
+Alternate delegate to Democratic National Convention from Michigan, 1976, 1980.
 Female.
 Member, National Organization for Women; United Auto Workers.
 Among the founders of the National Organization for Women in 1966.
 Died, of congestive heart failure, in Oakwood Hospital Seaway Center, Trenton, Wayne County, Mich., January 6, 2001 (age about 83 years).
 Interment at Michigan Memorial Park, Huron Township, Wayne County, Mich.

 Joyce Hagelthorn — of Michigan.
 Republican.
 Candidate for Michigan state senate 10th District, 1974.
 Female.
 Still living as of 1974.